daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-10-26-Functional_Annotation_Workflow_New_Approach.md

 ```

-# Select the gene model proteins without hits in the swiss prot
+# Select the gene model proteins without hits in Swiss-Prot

 ```
 #first use awk to print a list of all the Gene Model names from besthits.out